jmchong0603/ncalc/app/src/main/assets/doc/symbols-and-assignments.md

 4
 ```

-Such a dependency can be achieved by using “delayed assignment” with the `:=` operator
+Such a dependency can be achieved by using “delayed assignment�? with the `:=` operator
 (which does not return anything, as the right side is not even evaluated):
 ```
 >> b := a ^ 2